arifC/compass-doc-adv/docs/tutorial.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/8605900361a34a6f4100)

-In our case, we will imagine a large enterprise which has some applications that need to be connected to cluster runtimes.
-We will also talk through some realistic changes.

 **What we cover here:**
 - two runtimes for different environments (development, production, ...)
 - one application with an exposed APIs